trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

   (else)))
 {% endhighlight %}

-It duplicates the long sub-tree instead of placing the `:date-switch` lower down in it, just because we made another edit at a higher level of a list it was in.
+It duplicates the long sub-tree instead of placing the `:date-switch` lower down in it, just because we made another edit at a higher level of the tree.

 There were a number of other cases where it didn't produce output as nice as a human would, but earlier on my mentor and I had sighed and accepted it.
 This though was the last straw, we needed a new approach...